shio-rin/chaos-eaters/index-page/README.txt

-the main page... thinking of making a mascot...
+basically just the main page
+some files do nothing, WIP